 Let Your Child Teach

 Instead of reading and teaching (at) your children, hand the book over and let them do the teaching.
 If it is a subject that they are really interested in they’ll love telling you or a sibling what they’ve read about it.
 I try to find a documentary on the subject they are learning too, just to have a different learning medium.
 Excitement is the best learning tool, nothing makes a topic easier to learn like interest and excitement.
 BookShark schedules have optional activities that you can do with your kids each week, and they have been different conversations you can have together, to art projects.

 Take a Break

-Maybe all you need is a break from your homeschool routine and school all together.
+Maybe all you need is a break from your homeschool routine and school altogether.
 Take a day to do nothing, spending the day at home or out and about in your community.
-Sometimes you just need a break from your book work and schedule.
-I think this need for a break is why I love the four day schedule of BookShark, we plan our off day on Wednesday, middle of the week for getting out of the house in particular.
-Our local science center has a section on the human body so you know we had to spend a Wednesday there check it out and learning with some more hands on.
+Sometimes you just need a break from your bookwork and schedule.
+I think this need for a break is why I love the four-day schedule of BookShark, we plan our off day on Wednesday, the middle of the week for getting out of the house in particular.
+Our local science center has a section on the human body so you know we had to spend a Wednesday there checking it out and learning with some more hands-on.

 Skip the Written